T35 Human Ecology Building (HEB)

 Tasha Lewis, PhD., is an Associate Professor in the Department of Fiber Science & Apparel Design and teaches in the area of fashion design management.
 Her research interests include the disruptive impact of technology in the apparel industry, the behavior of fashion brands, global and domestic apparel production ("glocalization") issues, and the significance of social responsibility and sustainability throughout the apparel supply chain.
 Dr. Lewis has also worked in the apparel industry in areas of production, sourcing, and retail operations and maintains ongoing contact with industry professionals to inform her research.
-She also serves on the Faculty Advisory Board of Cornell’s Atkinson Center for a Sustainable Future.
+She is a Stephen H. Weiss Junior Teaching Fellow and also serves on the Faculty Advisory Board of Cornell’s Atkinson Center for a Sustainable Future.

 My current research focuses on the viability of scalable apparel production processes based on principles of sustainability with a focus on the transformation post-consumer textile waste into new products.